Usability Testing is watching people actually use the thing you are creating, building, or designing.

 - See and hear what actual users do and think, instead of relying on guesses and assumptions.

-- Testing helps clarify differing opinions amongst project team members.
+- Testing helps clarify differing opinions among project team members.

 - Less Costs